Male Dwarf Gourami

 Live food is best for the babies, but this can be supplemented with commercial fry foods.

 A filter is necessary, but a normal power filter would suck up many of the babies.
 People have different ways of solving this problem.
 Some people put a thin cloth over the water inlet of the filter to stop the fry being sucked in.
-My preferred solution is to use a sponge filter.
+My preferred solution is to use an air operated sponge filter.

 In the wild the Dwarf Gourami provides some food for the local people.
 It is quite common over a large area of its natural habitat.
 Indications are that it is not in danger of extinction in the near future.
 However, the increasing development of the areas it is native to as well as the rising sea level that could threaten the lower lying areas of its range could be a long-term threat.